 Knowing the king's passion for Christmas pie, the wealthy abbot sent his steward, Thomas Horner, to deliver the deeds cleverly enclosed inside a pie crust.
 Horner, realizing his employer's days were numbered, carefully opened the crust and took the prize deed from the pie before delivering it.

-The tale cannot be substantiated, however, and the Horner family continues to insist that the story is quite untrue.
+However, the tale cannot be substantiated, and today the Horner family continues to insist that the story is quite untrue.

 During the reign of Queen Elizabeth I (1558-1603), Christmas pie fillings evolved into a mixture of minced meat, suet, and dried fruits such as raisins, currants, prunes, and dates.